Ulnar Wrist Pain

 5) Ulnocarpal Abutment

-Ulnocarpal abutment, also called ulnar impaction syndrome, is a structural cause of ulnar wrist pain.
-It occurs when the ulna—one of the forearm bones—impacts or grinds against the small wrist bones, especially the Triangular Fibrocartilage Complex (TFCC).
-This mechanical contact often leads to chronic ulnar wrist pain and degeneration of the surrounding soft tissue.
+Ulnocarpal abutment, also known as ulnar impaction syndrome, is a mechanical cause of ulnar wrist pain.
+It happens when the ulna presses abnormally against the small wrist bones, often damaging the Triangular Fibrocartilage Complex (TFCC).
+This ongoing pressure can result in chronic ulnar wrist pain and soft tissue degeneration over time.

-This condition most commonly arises after a wrist fracture heals with improper alignment, leaving the ulna longer relative to the radius than it was prior to injury.
-Degenerative growth disturbances can also lead to this misalignment.
-The result is excessive pressure on the ulnar side of the wrist, which over time crushes or tears the TFCC.
+The condition frequently develops after a wrist fracture heals unevenly, leaving the ulna longer than it was before the injury.
+Degenerative growth disturbances can also contribute.
+As a result, excess pressure builds up on the ulnar side of the wrist, which may crush or tear the TFCC.

 End of trimmed ulna as seen through hole in TFCC